Combodo/iTop/readme.txt

 Modernizations
 --------------------
-New look
-The 'zip' extension is now mandatory to install iTop, since the code relies on the ZipArchive class for the Excel export and the scheduled backup. iTop now requires PH 5.3 or higher.
+New look: a little bit "flatter" and more modern, but still quite similar to previous versions of iTop for a smooth migration The 'zip' extension is now mandatory to install iTop, since the code relies on the ZipArchive class for the Excel export and the scheduled backup. iTop now requires PH 5.3.0 or higher (instead of PHP 5.2).
+For the display of the impact analysis, Graphviz is required on the server.

 Impact analysis
 -----------------
-Takes the redundancy into account (configurable on power sources or on the farms) View from the ticket
+Takes the redundancy into account (On "Power Sources" and on "Farms") An new "Impact analysis" tab is now available on tickets, to show the exact impact of a given ticket (can be exported in PDF and attached to the ticket)
-The view from the CI takes into account the active tickets and is exportable in PDF (can be attached to the CI) The view has been improved and better supports high volumes of data Can be customized in XML, still backward compatible with definition made by the mean of methods
+The graphical view no longer depends on Flash, takes into account the active tickets and is exportable in PDF The display has been improved and better supports high volumes of data by automatically grouping similar objects The impact analysis can now be customized in XML, but remains backwards compatible with definitions made by the mean of PHP methods

 Exports
 -------------
-Bulk Export redesign, addressing the tickets:
+The bulk export has been completely redesigned:
+- interactive choice of the columns to export (and their order) as well as all the format specific options
+- support for high volumes of data for the interactive export
+- the same export engine" is used for interactive or scripted exports
+- new PDF format
+The following enhancements/bugs were addressed:
 #1071 Bulk Read access rights
 #1034 List of fields for Excel export
 #772 Some attributes not exportedvia export.php
-Main features:
-- list and order of the fields taken into account
-- interactive mode to specify all the parameters interactively (including the list and the order of fields)
-- same behavior for all the formats: html, CSV, spreadsheet, XML
-- new PDF export

 Locking
 -------------
+A new locking mechanism has been introduced to prevent the concurrent interactive modification of the same object (for example a User Request ticket) by two agents (or by the same agent in two different tabs of her/his browser).
+In case of troubles, an administrator can however bypass this lock.

+Note: The locking mechanism can be completely disabled to go back to the previous behavior. (via the configuration parameter: concurrent_lock_enabled)

 OQL syntax
 --------------------
-1) UNION
+1) The OQL language now supports UNION statements:
 SELECT Server WHERE cpu = '...'
 UNION SELECT PC
+Unions support polymorphism: you can use UNION on as many OQL queries as needed as long as the selected classes have a common ancestor.
-Unions support polymorphism and can be used anywhere in the application.
+Unions  can be used anywhere in the application where an OQL query is expected.

 2) JOIN ...
 ON objkey = id
-Allow JOIN on a objclass/objkey pair of attributes Enables queries on the synchronized objects (SynchroReplica::dest_id changed into an attribute of type AttributeObjectKey), or with change tracking logs.
+Allow JOIN on a objclass/objkey pair of attributes Enables queries on the synchronized objects (SynchroReplica::dest_id was changed into an attribute of type AttributeObjectKey), or with change tracking logs.

 Scalability / Performance
 -------------------------
-Optimization: improved the OQL cache:
+Optimization: improvement to the OQL cache:
 - take benefit of the APC cache (if present)
-- memory indexation could fail in case of long queries (query id based on a md5)
+- memory indexation may have failed in case of long queries (query id based on a md5)
-- added kpi measure on the OQL parsing
+- added a kpi measure on the OQL parsing
 Optimization: when displaying an object details, do not check data synchro for each and every attribute (the cache did exist but was inoperant)
-Performance optimization: cache the result of the disk scan looking for icons for dashboards Optimization of DisplayBlock::FromObjectSet, load only the needed column!
+Performance optimization: cache the result of the disk scan looking for icons for dashboards (speeds up the welcome page !)
+Optimization of DisplayBlock::FromObjectSet, load only the needed column(s)!

 Miscellaneous fixes